KerliS9/breweries/README.md

 I start using Flask to see request from API.
 Then change to Airflow scheduler, through docker compose, to make an integrated project.

+The biggest challenge was configured the docker-compose for code run correctly.
+I face a lot of errors of import, because the way I decided to separate the project code.

 # Used technologies:

 - Git